 Getting a skilled migration visa for Australia has never been more challenging.
 The number of visas issued has been reduced, processing times are slower and UK migrants are facing increasing competition from countries such as India and China.
 Add to that the disruption from the coronavirus epidemic and it may seem an insurmountable challenge.

 However, thousands of people do successfully migrate from the UK to Australia every year and there are still many places available for people with the right skills.
 So your dream of starting a new life down under is still very achievable – especially if your experience is needed.

-We have compiled a list of the top 50 jobs most in demand for migrants in Australia for 2019-2020, based on the recently released Occupation Ceilings for the Skilled Migration Shortage List.
+We have compiled an updated list of the top 50 jobs most in demand for migrants in Australia for 2020-2021, based on the recently released Occupation Ceilings for the Skilled Migration Shortage List.

 - 2 Moving to Australia for work

 - 4 The Top 50 Jobs Most In Demand for Migrants in Australia 2020-2021

 - 5 New Critical Skills for Covid-19 Recovery on the Priority Migration Skilled Occupation List

 - 6 The Top Occupations In Demand in Australia 2020-2021

 - 7 Other occupations on the skilled migration list 2020-2021

 - 8 Occupations with increased demand in 2021